Dairy farming business

 - Cow dung is good organic manure it increases soil fertility.

 - Cow dung can be used for the production of biogas.
 Slurry from biogas can be used for vermi -composting

-Constraints of dairy farming
+Constraints of dairy farming business

 1-Milk is a perishable product need early marketing/preservation.